ty-po/concord/README.md

 - git clone this

 ### Docker compose steps
+- make a private/public key pair for ssh, rename public key to `authorized_keys` and place in `./vm`
 - docker-compose build
 - on host machine set $RAILS_MASTER_KEY to contents of config/master.key (this isnt working)
 - either copy config/master.key in or set up a new secrets file using this command `()()()` with this format: ()()()
 - docker-compose up
 - docker-compose run api rake db:create
 - docker-compose run api rake db:migrate
+- ssh into your external ip at port 2222 to get into your development instance of debian

 # Prod